Derivative-Aligned Anticipation of Forbush Decreases from Entropy and Fractal Markers: Data and Code Availability

 \section{Data and Code Availability}

 Minute–resolution neutron–monitor data were obtained from the Neutron Monitor Database (NMDB, \url{https://www.nmdb.eu}).
-In accordance with NMDB terms of use, we do not redistribute raw counts; the same station series for the three events (2023-04-23, 2024-03-24, 2024-05-10) can be retrieved directly from NMDB.

-All analysis code to reproduce the figures, tables, and statistics is openly available at \url{https://github.com/dosquisd/NMDB/tree/main}.
+In accordance with NMDB terms of use, we do not redistribute raw counts; the same station series for the Two events (2023-04-23 and 2024-05-10) can be retrieved directly from NMDB.
+All analysis code to reproduce the figures, tables, and statistics is openly available at \url{https://github.com/sierraporta/FD-characterization-topological-approach/tree/main}.
 For exact reproducibility, we recommend citing a tagged release or commit hash of the repository and recording the NMDB query metadata used to export the minute–resolution series.